 Can my child bring a laptop that we already own to school?

-Not in years 7 to 8, to simplify the use of BYOD within the school and to provide support it has been determined that the only suitable device for Stage 4 (years 7 and 8) will be an IPAD only.
+Not in junior years 7, 8, 9 and 10 to simplify the use of BYOD within the school and to provide support it has been determined that the only suitable device for years 7, 8, 9 and 10 will be an iPad only.
 If you have an older iPad that meets the device specifications and has the required physical keyboard that can be brought to Kingscliff High School.

-For years 9 to 12 a laptop can be brought to Kingscliff High School if the laptop meets the device specifications set out on the website.
+For senior years 11 to 12 a laptop can be brought to Kingscliff High School if the laptop meets the device specifications set out on the website.

 Will there be technical support provided at school?